satyaprakash-04/pyspark/README.md

 # pyspark
-This contains pyspark jupyter notebook files and its dependancies
+This contains pyspark jupyter notebook files and its dependancies.